 - 1. Walking

 - 2. Bicycling and Nonmotorized Vehicles

+- 3. Low Speed Vehicles (e.g., Golf Carts)

-- 3. Public Transit (bus and rail)
+- 4. Public Transit (bus and rail)

-- 4. Service & Freight

-- 5. High Occupancy Vehicles
+- 5. Ride Sharing

-- 6. Taxi, Car Sharing, Private Transit
+- 6. Service & Deliveries

-- 7. Registered Low Speed Vehicles (LSV)
+- 7. High Occupancy Vehicles

 - 8. Single-occupancy Automobiles

-Implement complete streets principles in the planning, programming, and construction of all new City roadways, redesigns, and resurfacing of existing roadways to address the needs of all users, including motorists, bicyclists, transit riders, and pedestrians of all ages and abilities.
+Implement context-sensitive Complete Streets principles, where appropriate, in the planning, programming, and construction of new City roadways, redesigns, and resurfacing of existing roadways to address the needs of all users, including motorists, bicyclists, transit riders, and pedestrians of all ages and abilities.
 Provide landscaping, shading, protected lanes, pedestrian scale lighting and speed-reduction measures that that support a pleasant environment for pedestrians and bicyclists.

+Policy HCE 1.7.5, 3.3.1

-(Objective A-8 and Policies B-3.1 & B-3.2) Policy HCE 1.7.5 Policy ECP 6.2.2 Policy CIE 2.2.1
+Policy CIE 2.2.1

-Coordinate with the Florida Department of Transportation and Palm Beach County to implement complete streets principles in the planning, programming, and construction of all new State and County roadways, redesigns, and resurfacing of existing roadways to address the needs of all users.
-(Updated Policy 1.2.3)
+Coordinate with the Florida Department of Transportation and Palm Beach County to implement Complete Streets principles, where appropriate, in the planning, programming, and construction of all new State and County roadways, redesigns, and resurfacing of existing roadways to address the needs of all users.

-Increase non-automobile transportation mode share 5% by 2025 with more walking, biking and transit use in priority areas throughout the City.
-Policy CSR 1.3.6
+Increase non-automobile transportation mode share by at least 5% by providing more opportunities for walking, biking, using golf carts, and riding transit throughout the city.